-As websites are being created every day ranging from e-commerce, blogs, online community among others the facts remain the experience you create will depend on the given set of design principles that we will cover in this article.
+As websites are being created every day ranging from e-commerce, blogs, and online community among others the facts remain the experience you create will depend on the given set of design principles that we will cover in this article.

-As the trend illustrates that 63.4 per cent of all mobile phone users by 2019 will access the Internet from their mobile phone.
+As the trend illustrates that 63.4 per cent of all mobile phone users in 2019 will access the Internet from their mobile phone.
 It is important to conder the mobile device in your website design process.

 - Mobile e-commerce will be responsible for $2.32 trillion or about 67.2 per cent of e-commerce sales by 2021.

 The point of having a mere website might make the site not be functional leave alone the converting the site visitors to potential customers.